tldr-pages/tldr/pages/common/pixiecore.md

 # pixiecore

-> A tool to manage network booting of machines.
+> Tool to manage the network booting of machines.
 > More information: <https://github.com/danderson/netboot/tree/master/pixiecore>.

 - Start a PXE boot server which provides a `netboot.xyz` boot image: